buddycloud/buddycloud-tests-framework/README.md

 First things, first.
 There are two test suites, each having different roles.

-The ```installation``` test suite is composed of a series of tests to make sure a given buddycloud installation is correctly setup.
+The ```installation``` test suite is composed of a series of tests to make sure a given Buddycloud installation is correctly setup.
 Otherwise, it won't be able to federate and socialize with others.
 DNS lookups, XMPP communication checks and other things like that are done to ensure the installation process was successful.

-The ```integration``` test suite is composed, as the name suggests, of integration tests for the buddycloud technology.
+The ```integration``` test suite is composed, as the name suggests, of integration tests for the Buddycloud technology.
-These tests are necessary because they will exercise your buddycloud installation enough so we can be safe that your buddycloud will be able to federate and socialize with others.
+These tests are necessary because they will exercise your Buddycloud installation enough so we can be safe that your Buddycloud will be able to federate and socialize with others.

 Here's how you can add a new test to one of these suites.
 First, determine to which suite the new test is going to be added.